Jonathan357611/polybar-lyrics/README.md

 3. Set credentials:

-    After step 2, paste the Client ID, Client Secret and your spotify username in polybar-lyrics.py.
+    After step 2, paste the Client ID, Client Secret and your spotify username in polybar-lyrics.py, you should get these informations on the App Dashboard.
     Line 10-12 should look something like this:
     ```python
     USERNAME = "John_Doe"  # Put your Spotify username here